 Sony unveiled GT7 as part of its PlayStation 5 games reveal event on June 11 2020.
 The first trailer video formed part of the hour-long presentation, which also revealed the console itself for the first time.

-From what we’ve seen so far, GT7 looks to be a return back to the style of previous numbered games in the series.
+GT7 is a return back to the style of previous numbered games in the series.
 GT Sport, which launched on PS4 back in 2017, was a radical departure that didn’t entirely resonate well with fans, with players regularly opining that it was more of a “Prologue” than a full title.

 That was down to GT Sport’s focus on esports; the game even derived its name from “esports”.
 Although previous GT games had some form of online mode dating back to a limited release of Gran Turismo 4 in 2006, Sport was the first title to center on competitive online racing, with player rankings.